catid/cuda_float_compress/README.md

 pip install -U cuda_float_compress
 ```

-Then you can use it like this in your Python code:
+Then you can use this minimal example to verify that it works (available in `examples/minimal_example.py`):

 ```python
 import torch